DfAC/DataAnalysisAndStatisticalInference/Unit6.md

 	* confidence interval is $b_1 \pm t^*_{df}SE_{b1}$
 	* statistical inference is meaningless if you already have population data
 	* inference on the intercept is rarely done
-	* partitioning variability in y to explained and unexplained variablilty require analysis of variance (ANOVA)
+	* partitioning variability in y to explained and unexplained variability require analysis of variance (ANOVA)